HoldenEagle/DTSC_300_First_Repository/README.md

 Create the best possible classifier of sleep from acceleration and heart rate

-Best Model Features I used:
+Best Model Features I used (data from 8 people):

 Wanted to normalize all features to a scale of each person, and then keep rolling averages of heart rate and acceleration.
 I combined all acceleration into just a magnitude feature,